RobotML/robotml.github.com/_sources/DevGuide/InstallationForDevelopers/RobotMLPlateformInstallationFromUpdateSite.txt

 .. note::

    The modelling panel is in fact just a shortcut to the classical eclipse installation methodology.
-After installing the eclipse indigo flavour, you can click on *Help then Install New Software* then add the different needed update site linked to the three different component quoted above (The :ref:`glossary <G>` provides more information on where to find the specific needed information for each of them).
+After installing eclipse Juno, you can click on *Help then Install New Software* then add the different needed update site linked to the three different component quoted above (The :ref:`glossary <G>` provides more information on where to find the specific needed information for each of them).

 How to install mandatory components for RobotML platflorm
 ---------------------------------------------------------